 Monthly twilight rides allow cyclists of all ages to experience the excitement of pedaling Mazda Raceway Laguna Seca’s 11-turn, 2.238-mile course.
 The ride is highlighted by the legendary Corkscrew that drops an equivalent of 5 1/2 stories.
-Rides generally run from 5:30–7:30 p.m.
-(5-7 p.m. in the winter months), and are open to all levels of cyclists.
+Rides generally run from 5:30-7:30 p.m. but beginning November run from 5:00-7:00 p.m. and are open to all levels of cyclists.
 Helmets are required and the cost is only $10 per rider.

 Each month is hosted by a different local bicycle club, organization or business, some holding competitions such as time trials or criterium races and many with off-track activities such as barbecue dinners, costume contests and giveaways.

 During the winter months our valued partner Light & Motion is on hand to provide light support and answer questions.
 For bike rentals and information year ’round, please visit Workhorse Bicycles.

 The fourth round of the ninth season of Twilight Cycling rides at Mazda Raceway Laguna Seca will take place on Wednesday, April 12.
 The monthly ride that is open to riders of all ages and skill levels gives riders a chance to take to the track just over a week in advance of the world’s premier cycling festival, the Sea Otter Classic held April 20-23.

 The ninth season of Twilight Cycling rides at Mazda Raceway Laguna Seca was scheduled to open on January 18, but Mother Nature had other plans.
 Though rain and wind cancelled the first scheduled ride, the excitement among riders of all ages and skill levels who want to conquer the 11-turn course has not been dampened.